SSL Certificate and ServBay CA Troubleshooting

 ServBay User CA

-key to remove them.
-You may need to enter your system password for confirmation.
-Please proceed carefully and ensure you only delete certificates related to your local development domains. - (Optional but recommended) In Keychain Access, search for
+to remove them.
+You may need to enter your system password to confirm.
+Operate with care—be sure to only delete certificates related to your local development domains. - (Optional but recommended) In Keychain Access, search for

 ServBay User CA